 List of areas in manufacturing process where stage inspections are carried out for quality assurance and details of such tests and inspection.

-Type test certificates not older than three years as on the previous date of tender opening.
+The type tests certificates should however be not older than Seven (07) years as on the last date of submission of bid.

 35.01 The supplier shall within 30 days of placement of order, submit following information to the purchaser.